Garmin Enduro 3 vs Suunto Vertical Solar

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its 90 days of battery life crushes the Suunto Vertical Solar's 60 days.
-That said, grab the Suunto if you need advanced mapping features and don't mind the extra weight - it's heavier.
+The Garmin Enduro 3 is the better buy for most people - its staggering 90 days of battery life crushes the Suunto Vertical Solar's 60 days.
+That said, grab the Suunto if you prioritize offline mapping features and are okay with a bit of extra weight - it's heavier.

 Who should buy each?